Vectorial1024/multiton-dto/README.md

 The solution is simple: because DTOs very likely are `readonly` classes anyway, their object instances can be shared.
 This minimizes memory usage, along with e.g. enabling easy integration with the `WeakMap` datatype.

-This library allows you to conveniently manage duplicated DTOs by sharing their instances.
+This library allows you to ergonomically manage duplicated DTOs by sharing their instances.
 You can then analyze your use case and apply this library where applicable.

 ## Installation